spring-attic/gs-accessing-data-gemfire/README.ftl.md

 <#assign project_id="gs-accessing-data-gemfire">
+This guide walks you through the process of building an application with GemFire's data fabric.

 What you'll build
 -----------------

-This guide walks you through the process of building an application with GemFire's data fabric using the powerful Spring Data GemFire library to store and retrieve POJOs.
+You will use the powerful Spring Data GemFire library to store and retrieve POJOs.

 What you'll need
 ----------------